Elnaril/uniswap-universal-router-decoder/README.md

 | 0x1e - 0x3f | placeholders | N/A | N/A

 ## Installation
-A best practice is to use [Python virtual environments](https://python.readthedocs.io/en/latest/library/venv.html), here is a [tutorial](https://realpython.com/python-virtual-environments-a-primer/).
+A good practice is to use [Python virtual environments](https://python.readthedocs.io/en/latest/library/venv.html), here is a [tutorial](https://realpython.com/python-virtual-environments-a-primer/).

 The library can be pip installed from [pypi.org](https://pypi.org/project/uniswap-universal-router-decoder/) as usual: